oktadev/okta-php-core-groups-and-roles/README.md

 ## Help

-Please post any questions as comments on the <article link>, or visit our [Okta Developer Forums](https://devforum.okta.com/).
-You can also email developers@okta.com if would like to create a support ticket.
+Please post any questions as comments on the [blog post](https://developer.okta.com/blog/2019/08/30/php-authorization-with-oauth-2-and-okta), or visit our [Okta Developer Forums](https://devforum.okta.com/).

 ## License